-Join Bob McGannon for an in-depth discussion in this video What is a project budget?, part of Managing Project Budgets.
+Join Bob McGannon for an in-depth discussion in this video What is a project budget?, part of Project Management Foundations: Budgets.

 Bankruptcy leaves a really bad impression.
 If you don't establish, manage and control costs on your project, you can end up with a bankrupt project, where costs exceed benefits.
 To avoid this dreadful fate, you should control costs while delivering your project outcomes.
 The project budget is a valuable tool for you to insure that your spending doesn't exceed your cost limit.
 When a project budget is done well it gives you the necessary steps and controls to guide you through the core constraints that are part of every project, also known as the triple constraints.